Council Tax Valuation Bands

-Under Section 13a of the Local Government Finance Act 1992 we may reduce the amount of council tax you are required to pay in individual cases or in a class of cases where national discounts and exemptions do not apply.
+Under Section 13a of the Local Government Finance Act 1992 the council may reduce the amount of Council Tax you are required to pay in individual cases or in a class of cases where national discounts and exemptions do not apply.

 People with disabilities